Two weeks of devotional reflections

 Reflection questions

-1. How does Peter's rooftop vision challenge the attitudes of racial pride and prejudice?
+1. In what ways should Peter's rooftop vision reported in Acts 10 challenge attitudes of racial superiority and prejudice?

-2. In what ways do divisions based on race, politics, or social status hinder the church's testimony to the universality of God's grace?
+2. In what ways can establishing divisions based on race, politics, or social status hinder the church's testimony to the universality of God's grace?

-3. Reflecting on the concept of equality in the kingdom of God, how can one's life and attitudes serve as a testimony to this truth in a world marred by divisions and injustice?
+3. The Bible affirms there is equality in the kingdom of God.
+How can we ensure that our attitudes, words and actions serve as a testimony to this truth in a world marred by divisions and injustice?

 Worship in Song, no. 337: